pdpipe/pdpipe/README.rst

   pipeline = pdp.ColDrop("Name").Binarize("Label").ValDrop([-1], "Children")

-Applying pipelines stages
+Applying Pipelines Stages
 -------------------------

-You can apply a pipeline stage ot a DataFrame using its ``apply`` method:
+You can apply a pipeline stage to a DataFrame using its ``apply`` method:

 .. code-block:: python